How hot is it in the West? Let us count the ways

 -- Hydrate with water, avoiding sugary drinks and alcohol.

--- Wear light-colored clothing, which can keep your body temperature down several degrees.
+-- Wear light-colored clothing, which can hold down your body temperature several degrees.

 -- Wear sunscreen SPF 15 or higher to protect your skin from harmful UV rays.

--- Don't forget to check on neighbors, friends and family, especially the young or elderly, who are at more risk of heath damage from excessive heat.
+-- Don't forget to check on neighbors, friends and family, especially the young and the elderly, who are at more risk of heath damage from excessive heat.

 -- Hydrate with water, avoiding sugary drinks and alcohol.

--- Wear light-colored clothing, which can keep your body temperature down several degrees.
+-- Wear light-colored clothing, which can hold down your body temperature several degrees.

 -- Wear sunscreen SPF 15 or higher to protect your skin from harmful UV rays.

--- Don't forget to check on neighbors, friends and family, especially the young or elderly, who are at more risk of heath damage from excessive heat.
+-- Don't forget to check on neighbors, friends and family, especially the young and the elderly, who are at more risk of heath damage from excessive heat.